-We just launched a brand-new feature that is designed to work with today’s “new normal” necessitated by the COVID-19 restrictions: The ability for you to announce and schedule a live video session with your students, and its built right into the core of ClassJuggler (in other words, free to all ClassJuggler customers)!
+With today’s “new normal,” you may be doing remote classes.
+The ability for you to announce and schedule a live video session with your students is built right into the core of ClassJuggler (in other words, free to all ClassJuggler customers)!
 It also works with prerecorded videos, if this is what you are using instead of a live session.

 We will just breeze through the highlights in this article, but we encourage you to go check out this video about the live online class support for more information on how it works and how to use it.

 The live session feature works with any website that provides you the ability to have a link to a prerecorded or live video class session, including:

 Couldn’t be easier.
 Go to your class setup screen, as you would to set up any class, and enter the virtual class’s URL (web address) in the box provided: